David

 The girls were here.

-Amara entered first, her coat half-open and her natural hair slightly tousled by the wind.
+Amara entered first, her coat half open and her natural hair slightly tousled by the wind.
 She looked around the restaurant, appearing uncertain for a moment.
-Constanza followed her in, her curls bouncing as she walked with her usual confidence, as always.
+Constanza followed her in, her curls bouncing as she walked with her usual confidence.
 She scanned the restaurant and waved them down.

 David stood automatically.

-Not stiffly—but with that tailored sort of charm he’d perfected since middle school.
-He flashed a too-perfect smile, like a reflex, and gave a mock bow—one hand behind his back, the other gesturing to the booth.
-“Milady.”
+He flashed a too-perfect smile and gave a mock bow, one hand behind his back, the other gesturing to the booth.

 Constanza rolled her eyes and smiled anyway.
 “You’re ridiculous.”